Skip to main content

 Structure the enquiry path and CRM workflow so time-sensitive offers can be published, tracked, and followed up without manual effort every flight.

-The measurable shift: one operator we modelled this for saw their purpose-built empty leg page convert at roughly 4.2% versus 0.9% on the legacy blog-style inventory listing it replaced — with the lift almost entirely from buyers arriving on route-specific searches rather than the general charter landing page.
+The measurable shift: one operator we modelled this for saw their purpose-built empty leg page convert at roughly 4.2% versus 0.9% on the legacy blog-style inventory listing it replaced — with the lift almost entirely from customers arriving on route-specific searches rather than the general charter landing page.

 Next step